Open-Ended Straight Draw

 2) Semi-bluff when fold equity exists

-If you can win the pot now or hit your straight later, betting/raising can be better than calling.
+If you can win the pot now or hit your straight later, betting or raising can be better than calling.
+That is the standard semi-bluff idea.

 3) Watch for dirty outs